View XML QR Code

 Summary

-Papers of African American immigrant and activist, tape recording of interview
+Papers of African American Washington resident and activist, including tape recording of interview

 Repository